 Fast forward a decade or so…

 Before (and during) my first pregnancy, I was the healthiest I’ve ever been: I was lean, fit, and strong.
-Then I lost most of my fitness and muscle for a while (apart from my guns, they’re still there thanks to Princess Pixie and subsequently here sister, both of whom have demanded to be cuddled and carried a lot).
+Then I lost most of my fitness and muscle for a while (apart from my guns, they’re still there thanks to Princess Pixie and subsequently here sister, both of whom have demanded to be carried a lot).
 I always said I’d get it back though, and I finally have.

 Despite not being ‘big’, I have my flaws.
 I was not exactly comfortable with being unfit, but I was accepting of it while it was not feasible to do any more.
 (That said, I swam when I could, and I always walked.
 A lot.)